capitaintiti/StravaStats/README.md

 - Step 1 : Login to your Strava account on your desktop browser :
 ![strava_auth](https://github.com/capitaintiti/StravaStats/assets/47813777/1d4df7da-bca4-4206-b61a-b6121a5792a1)

 - Step 2 : Go to Settings > My Application API and create a new one.
-You should get a outcome like this screenshot :
+You should get a result like this screenshot :
 ![CreateAPI](https://github.com/capitaintiti/StravaStats/assets/47813777/4d66275a-d8e6-44c5-af9f-75f2b2aa9061)

 - Step 3 : Edit your Application API settings to have the Authorization Callback Domain as your localhost (no need to have a working website, fill it with what you want) :